gpoehl/phpReport/README.md

 Declaration
 -----------
-With just four declaration methods you'll setup the skeleton of your application.
+With just five declaration methods you'll setup the skeleton of your application.

 The **group()** method declares a new data group and instantiates a group counter. phpReport will then compare group values between data rows, execute actions